da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 ## 4. Bias-Free Stable (BFS) Monte Carlo estimators for general financial instruments

 In this section, we will take an in-depth look at deriving Monte Carlo estimators from the perspective of various financial instruments.

-Before jumping into the examples, let me refer to the monograph ["Quantitative Finance: Back to Basic Principles"](https://books.google.de/books?hl=en&lr=&id=rLsxBgAAQBAJ&oi=fnd&pg=PP1&ots=1wmraZ3t1W&sig=K-irQaky7v9VS-5QWLFuj5EjROQ&redir_esc=y#v=onepage&q&f=false) by Adil Reghai.
-In chapter 3 of this book, the author describes (coming from a PnL point of view) the validity of the Black & Scholes model for different instruments.
-While the chapter concludes that for some instruments (e.g. European Call options) the Black & Scholes is appropriate, I'll nevertheless try consider the payoff structure of these instruments in the following.
-There is a simple reason for this: even more complex instruments, for which a Monte Carlo estimator might be required, often have features of standard instruments.

 1. European options: Even for the simple European Call option, we see that the naive Monte Carlo estimator results in infeasible Gamma somputation.
 The reason is again quite simple: The derivative of the maximum function contains an indicator function.
 In this case, intuitively speaking, the BFS Monte Carlo estimator can be derived by forcing the path to end above the strike price (and a proper normalization).
 For a European Call option, check out this [Colab notebook](https://github.com/da-roth/StableAndBiasFreeMonteCarloGreeks/blob/main/src/BFS_Examples/example_Europ_Call_Colab.ipynb).